 How does Kiuwan compare to other tools?

 Now, if you have to select a SAST tool what would you prefer a more sensitive or a more specific tool?
-Well obviously the answer should be the most sensitive AND the most specific, right?
-Lets see a comparative graph with the results of 17 tools (16 SAST and 1 DAST).
-These are the tools compared in the OWASP benchmark site where we have added Kiuwan and the latest version of SonarQube.
+Well, obviously the answer should be the most sensitive AND the most specific, right?
+Let’s see a comparative graph with the results of 17 tools (16 SAST and 1 DAST).
+These are the tools compared on the OWASP benchmark site where we have added Kiuwan and the latest version of SonarQube.
 Notice that the other commercial tools are anonymized using SAST-0X for the names.
 For your reference, you can see the original graph in the OWASP Benchmark wiki.